byui-cit/learning-modules/modules/js/url-params/ponder1.md

 We need to first build out an `index.html` page.
 It will be very simple.
 It should have a header (see the product page for this), a heading saying "Featured Products", and then a list of product links.

-1. Add the markup to build out the index page.
+1. Add the markup to build out the index page: head, body, header (see product.html), main, and "Featured Products" headline.
 2. Link the CSS file to index.html
 3. For the product links we need to send the id of the product as part of the link.
 This looks like a perfect job for Url Search parameters.
 Build out 3 links.
 The links should take you to the `product.html` page, and send a `productId` parameter with the id cooresponding to each product.
 See the `params.js` file for the product names and ids.
 4. Test to make sure that your links open the `product.html` page, and that you can see the query string on the end of the URL